 Postgraduate Diploma, City and Regional Planning.
 University of Wales College of Cardiff.

 BSc(Hons) Town Planning Studies, University of Wales College of Cardiff

 My research focuses on the following overlapping elements:

 - plan-making in theory and practice.
-My focus here is particularly on institutional design questions in making spatial strategies.
-Recent work has been oriented toward evaluating [combinations of] online and offline fora for debating place futures using deliberative, collaborative and participatory planning theory; and on citizen-led neighbourhood plan-making.
-Two PhD students are working in this area: Jen Manuel and Laura Pinzon.
+Recent work has been oriented toward evaluating [combinations of] digital and traditional means for debating place futures using deliberative, collaborative and participatory planning theory; and on citizen-led neighbourhood plan-making.

 I have been Research Director for APL since 2012.
 I led APL's submission to REF2014 which was the best performing Unit of Assessment at Newcastle by the widely preferred measure of intensity-adjusted GPA.
 APL was 4th nationally [out of 45] by this measure and also in terms of research power.

 Geoff welcomes applications for post-graduate study that mesh with his research interests.
 To date he has supervised 14 PhD candidates to completion, and currently supervises 6 students: